Fencing at the 1960 Summer Olympics – Men's sabre: Background

 This was the 14th appearance of the event, which is the only fencing event to have been held at every Summer Olympics.
 Five of the eight finalists from 1956 returned: gold medalist Rudolf Kárpáti of Hungary, silver medalist Jerzy Pawłowski of Poland (who, in 1968, would finally break the Hungarian run of nine straight gold medals in the event), fourth-place finisher Jacques Lefèvre of France, fifth-place finisher (and three-time medalist, with bronze in 1936, gold in 1948, and silver in 1952) Aladár Gerevich of Hungary, and sixth-place finisher Wojciech Zabłocki of Poland.
 The three world champions since the last Olympics were Pawłowski (1957), Yakov Rylsky of the Soviet Union (1958), and Kárpáti (1959).

 Israel, Morocco, New Zealand, Tunisia, and Vietnam each made their debut in the men's sabre.
-Italy made its 12th appearance in the event, most of any nation, having missed the inaugural 1896 event and the 1904 St. Louis Games.
+Italy made its 12th appearance in the event, most of any nation, having missed the inaugural 1896 event and the 1904 Olympics.